csc-training/csc-env-eff/part-2/io/allas-bio-data.md

 ---
 layout: default
 title: Using Allas with bio data
-parent: 7.
-Allas
+parent: 8.
+Working efficiently with data
-grand_parent: Part 1
+grand_parent: Part 2
 nav_order: 4
 has_children: false
 has_toc: false
 permalink: /hands-on/allas/allas-tutorial.html
 ---

 # Using Allas in CSC's HPC environment